JeremiahR/lightning-mini-peer/README.md

 Run `cargo run <nodeid>`

+See below for the features that are implemented.

 # Todos

-- De/serialize pings, pongs, inits, and basic message types.
+- [DONE] De/serialize pings, pongs, inits, and basic message types.
+- [DONE] Handshake and keep alive connection.
+Print inbound/outbound messages.
-- Send pings, recieve pongs.
+- [DONE] Send pings, recieve pongs.
+- Create message handler that responds to pings.
 - De/serialize gossip and channel messages.
 - Interrogate connected node(s) to learn about more nodes.
 - Interrogate connected node(s) to learn about channels.